garsua/aiida-gollum/docs/plugins/gollum.rst

 extended molecule (0), the second column the number of principal layers in each lead (0 again for the extended molecule) and the third column the number of atoms in each lead.
-From these numbers the plugin constructs the typical **atom** block that is written in the input file.
+From these numbers the plugin constructs and writes in the input file the typical **atom** block.

 Outputs
 -------